 The Recommended Dietary Allowance (RDA) for protein is 0.8 grams of protein per kilogram of body weight for a healthy adult.
 Most healthy adults can get more than enough protein from normal food.
 Patients with wounds, however, are not considered “healthy” adults, and their protein needs are much higher – around 1.5 grams of protein per kilogram per day.
-Some patients, like those with a large burn injury, may need as much as 2 grams per kilogram.
-This is over twice as much as the RDA for a healthy adult.
+Some patients, like those with a large burn injury, may need as much as 2 grams per kilogram, which is over twice as much as the RDA for a healthy adult.
 This is because the body needs lots of protein to help build and repair muscle, skin, and other tissues.

 Avoid food additives.

 Most protein powders are full of food additives.
 Although not necessarily bad for you in small quantities, additives can add up quickly (especially if you drink a protein shake every day) and cause gastrointestinal (GI) side effects like bloating, constipation, diarrhea, gas, and stomach pain.
 This is because food additives are, generally speaking, hard to digest.
 They sit in your gut for longer than food should, which gives your gut bacteria more time to eat.
 As they eat, these bacteria produce gas, which causes bloating and stomach pain.
 Gas also slows colonic transit (the amount of time it takes food to travel through the colon), which can lead to constipation.